 theory of nonlinear electrical circuits, analysis and mobile application neural network analysis of the electromagnetic field and the construction and operation of fuel cells

-The ultimate specialty of our company is the construction of complete manufacturing lines based on industrial robots.
-Our team prepares solutions that are tailored to the specific nature of a given product and customer requirements.
+The specialty of our company is the construction of complete manufacturing lines based on industrial robots.

 NOVUM will have impacts across the manufacturing industry, addressing especially the chemical industry, engineering and power sector.